 So here are some tips on how to use essential oils to help calm anxiety relieve stress.

 i) Use a diffuser to diffuse 3-5 drops of any of the above mentioned oil.
 You can also mix 2-3 different oils… just a few drops each will do!

 ii) Carry these essential oils with you and take a whiff when an attack sets in.
-Of course, you can put a drop in your hands and warm it up to inhale the vapor.
+Of course, you can put a drop on a cotton ball or tissue and inhale the vapor.

 iii) If driving has a tendency to initiate stress or anxiety for you, consider adding a drop or two to a clothespin.
 Clip it somewhere within the car to allow the essential oil to diffuse throughout.

 iv) Of course, my anti-anxiety mix might be an even better idea.
-Add 2 drops of bergamot, 3 drops ylang ylang, and 5 drops of lavender to a warm bath.
+Add 2 drops of bergamot, 1 drop ylang ylang, and 3 drops of lavender mixed with 1 Tablespoon carrier oil to a warm bath.